dadhichharshit22/DevTinder/src/homework.md

 - what are dependencies
 - what is the use of "-g" while npm install
 - Difference between caret and tilde (^ vs ~)

+- Day 2 HomeWork
+- initialize git
+- .gitignore
+- Create a remote repo on github
+- Push all the code to remote origin
+- play with routes and routes extension ex: /hello,/, hello/2,/xyz
+- order of the routes matter a lot.
+- Install the postman and make a workspace/collection > test API call
+- Write Logic to handle GET,POST,PUT,DELETE API Calls and test them on Postman